xAkai97/qBittorrent-RSS-Rule-Editer/README.md

 ## Project Structure

-This project has been refactored into a clean modular architecture:
+This project features a fully modular architecture with clean separation of concerns:

 ```
 src/